PROTECTION TRAINING

 Rottweiler - Honestly, don’t have much experience with this breed in regards to working dogs (but have plenty of experience with pet-dogs).
 Reason why - Rotty’s are not known for their work-ability.
 They are more of a social family dog with some-what laid-back personality traits.
 We love Rotts at GRK9, but as working dogs, we have yet to see a candidate capable of doing this job.

 If your prospective trainer is telling you they can train these other breeds, honestly I would be skeptical.
 Ask them to provide video evidence of the dogs they have already trained.
 Ask for references from these owners who have had these breeds and done the training.
 If the videos show only using bite sleeves or bite wedges to represent their ‘quality’, you should run the other direction.
-Only the best protection dogs are trained on bite suits.
+Only the best protection dogs are trained on bite suits and hidden gear.
 If they limit their abilities to only bite sleeves, just know, they are garbage trainers and are stealing your money.
 There are no shortage of unethical dog trainers who will over-promise and under-deliver.